Biden, Warren, Sanders face scrutiny at Democratic debate | New Country 923

 The risks offer a compelling reason for the struggling White House hopefuls to be more aggressive.

+Buttigieg further sharpened his critique of Warren’s support for Medicare for All on Tuesday by releasing an online ad naming Warren and Sanders.
+Buttigieg has described Warren as “evasive” in how she would finance her health care vision and suggests in the new ad Medicare for All would force millions of Americans, including workers covered by union contracts, off private insurance.

+Buttigieg is campaigning aggressively in Iowa, where Warren recently edged Biden in the race for the leadoff caucuses.

-Buttigieg has squabbled with O’Rourke recently over guns, and he signaled over the weekend that he planned to make a sharper distinction between himself and Warren.
-Health care emerged as a key contrast among candidates in recent debates and it likely will again, at least according to the 37-year-old mayor, whose plan would give people a choice of whether to join a government-backed health care system or their private insurer.
+Buttigieg’s ad also underscores how health care has emerged as a key contrast among candidates in recent debates and it likely will again, at least according to the 37-year-old mayor, whose plan would give people a choice of whether to join a government-backed health care system or their private insurer.

 Speaking to a labor union audience at a presidential candidate forum in Iowa, he warned that some of his competitors, without explicitly naming Warren, would give Americans no choice.